Bren light machine gun: Development

 A Bren gunner of the Norwegian Brigade takes aim during training at Dumfries, Scotland, 27 June 1941.

 At the close of World War I in 1918, the British Army was equipped with two main automatic weapons; the Vickers medium machine gun (MMG) and the Lewis light machine gun.
 The Vickers was heavy and required a supply of water to keep it in operation, which tended to relegate it to static defence and indirect fire support.
 The Lewis, although lighter, was still heavy and was prone to frequent stoppages: its barrel could not be changed in the field, which meant that sustained firing resulted in overheating until it stopped altogether.

 In 1922, to find a replacement for the Lewis, the Small Arms Committee of the British Army ran competitive trials between the Madsen machine gun, the M1918 Browning Automatic Rifle (BAR), the Hotchkiss M1909 machine gun, the Beardmore–Farquhar rifle, and the Lewis itself.
 Although the BAR was recommended, the sheer number of Lewis guns available and the difficult financial conditions meant that nothing was done.
 Various new models of light machine gun were tested as they became available, and in 1930, a further set of extensive trials commenced, overseen by Frederick Hubert Vinden.
 This time the weapons tested included the SIG Neuhausen KE7, the Vickers–Berthier and the Czechoslovak ZB vz.
 27. The last did not meet high requirements for durability and reliability, mainly because gunpowder residue from British cordite was obstructing the gas tube (ZB vz.
 27 was also sent in 7.92 Mauser instead of .303 British, but ZB already held a patent for a staggered magazine for rimmed rounds).
 The Vickers–Berthier was later adopted by the Indian Army because it could be manufactured at once, rather than wait for the British Lewis production run to finish; it too saw extensive service in World War II.

 A modified variant with a shortened gas tube was tested again in June 1932, and then newly developed ZB-30 in .303 yet again tested in November.
 Receiving more feedback and incorporating it into the design by January 1933, yet two other modifications were tested by British representatives in Brno in July.
-One of the variants was selected, designated ZGB 33 (for Zbrojovka, United Kingdom, 33), and 10 samples were sent to England in autumn 1933.
+One of the variants was selected, designated ZGB 33 (for Zbrojovka, Great Britain, 1933), and 10 samples were sent to England in autumn 1933.
 After additional trials in early 1934, more samples were ordered during the summer of 1934, and on May 24, 1935, the licence for British manufacture was finally acquired, and the design was adopted under the Bren name.